All Posts By

 Guide for Parents Working At Home – Harvard Business Review

-work at home mom builder promotions If you are professional parents working from home for the first time, you are in good hands with this guide from the Harvard Business Review Press.
+If you are professional parents working from home for the first time, you are in good hands with this guide from the Harvard Business Review Press.
 I have found their content to be clear, concise and digestible.
 They are well researched and understand they are talking to consumers of content who need and want knowledge that can be used.
 We have a Biology major at home involved in the experiment of online University.
 But we remember what it would be like if we had to take on home schooling in addition to our jobs.
-For those of you who have smaller children, this is a really good guide.
+For those of you who have…

 A letter from Microsoft’s Female Director of China – A Perspective